5 Types of Gin

-Gin’s roots reach back to 16th-century Holland, and the various types that have emerged since then are as different as the eras that produced them.
-From clear and bone-dry to honey colored, sweet, and fruity, these gins are hardly interchangeable when it comes to mixing drinks.
-Here’s a guide to the five styles currently available and the cocktails best suited to each one.
+Gin's roots date back to 16-century Holland, and the various types of gin that have emerged since then are as different as the eras that produced them.

 Very dry, light bodied, and pungent, this is what most of us think of when we think of gin.
 Good for Gin-and-tonics, aviations, dry martinis (see ** Original Dry Martini**).
 Recommended brands Tanqueray ($29/750 ml; big, piney, and floral); Beefeater ($27/liter; lean and bright, with a distinctive black pepper flavor); Boodles ($27/liter; soft and clean, with a roselike bouquet).